 Discard data were also obtained by Irish scientists from discard trips in 2007-2009 and 2011.
-They showed that 52, 87 and 63% of the catch in numbers, respectively, were discarded during this period.
+They showed that 52, 87 and 63% of the catch in numbers, respectively, was discarded.
 The range of discarded sizes was 19-43 cm (mean 30 cm).
-In 2011, discarding was significantly reduced as a result of the small number of young haddock in the population (Table 4.3.2 of the main report).
+In 2011 the discards are significantly reduced as a result of the small number of young haddock in the population.
+(Table 4.3.2 of main report).
 It should be noted that these estimates are based on very few trips (1, 2 and 3 for 2007, 2008 and 2009 respectively) and should therefore be treated with caution.

-Total numbers and weight landed and discarded by age on the Scottish observer trips in 1999 and 2001 are presented in the Stock Annex, Tables 4.3.3 and 4.3.4.
+Total numbers and weight landed and discarded by age on the Scottish observer trips in 1999 and 2001 are presented in Stock Annex, Tables 4.3.3 and 4.34.

-The analysis of the discard data collected by Scottish scientists in 1999 and 2001 indicated that only a relatively small proportion of fish taken aboard are landed (Stock annex Figure 4.2.3).
-The probability of being retained increases with increasing fish length (Stratoudakis et al., 1999; Pálsson et al., 2002; Pálsson, 2003; Sokolov, 2003).
+The analysis of the discard data collected by Scottish scientists in 1999 and 2001 indicated that only a relatively small proportion of fish taken aboard is landed (Stock annex Figure 4.2.3).
+The probability of being retained increases with increasing fish length (Stratoudakis et al., 1999; Palsson et al., 2002; Palsson, 2003; Sokolov, 2003).
 The relationship between the number of individuals caught and number discarded may be described by the following relationship: